joehinkle11/FullStackIOS/README.md

 This project is on hold while I do more research into distributed computing.
 There are some theoretical problems I'm encountering.
-I will problaby have to make some serious adjustments if I want something like this.
+I will probably have to make some serious adjustments if I want something like this.

 Papers which are making me question my project
  - https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm